Featured

-Last month, I talked to Sarah, a freelance graphic designer who was spending 3 hours every week just creating invoices.
+Imagine a freelance graphic designer spending 3 hours every week just creating invoices.
 Three hours!
 That’s time she could’ve spent with clients or, you know, having a life.

-Then there’s Mike, who runs a small consulting firm.
-He told me he tried to automate everything with a complex system that cost $200/month and took two weeks to set up.
+Or picture a small consulting firm owner who tried to automate everything with a complex system costing $200/month that took two weeks to set up.
 Six months later?
-He was back to manual invoicing because the “automation” was more work than doing it by hand.
+Back to manual invoicing because the “automation” was more work than doing it by hand.

 Sound familiar?
 You’re not alone.
 Most small business owners either waste time on manual invoicing or get burned by over-complicated automation systems that promise the world and deliver headaches.